Islam during the Ming dynasty: Integration

-Muslims in Ming dynasty Beijing were given relative freedom by the Chinese, with no restrictions placed on their religious practices or freedom of worship, and being normal citizens in Beijing.
+In time, the Muslims who were descendants of immigrants from Muslim countries began to speak local dialects and to read in Chinese Language.
+The Ming policy towards the Islamic religion was tolerant.
+The Hongwu Emperor decreed the building of multiple mosques throughout China in many locations.
+A Nanjing mosque was built by the Xuanzong Emperor.
+Muslims in Ming dynasty Beijing were given relative freedom by the Chinese, with no restrictions placed on their religious practices or freedom of worship, were considered normal citizens in Beijing.
 In contrast to the freedom granted to Muslims, followers of Tibetan Buddhism and Catholicism suffered from restrictions and censure in Beijing.